jwstegemann/fritz2-docs/Format.md

 ---
 # Format

-Sometimes you want to use a special data type e.g for Dates the class `com.soywiz.klock.Date`, which supports kotlin-js and other platforms as well.There is only one problem when you want to use it within a `HTMLInputElement`, because it can only handle `String` in its `value` attribute.
-Therefore, you must format you data type to a `String` and vice versa.
-For doing this fritz2 provide a special interface `Format` which has the following two methods:
+Sometimes we want to use special data types, for example `com.soywiz.klock.Date` for Dates, which supports kotlin-js and other platforms as well.
+However, there is a small problem when using it within an `HTMLInputElement`: it can only handle `String` in its `value` attribute, so you have to format your data type to `String` and vice versa. fritz2 provides the special interface
+`Format` for this, which has the following two methods:

 ```kotlin
 interface Format<T> {